Tesla Failure and 3 More Technology Fiascoes

 Tech innovations are undoubtedly a strong accelerator of business growth.
-However, famous brand names do not guarantee absolute success of innovative ideas anymore.
-Following the buzz around Tesla’s Cybertruck, in this article we are taking a closer look at recent technology failures.
-Let’s analyze together the bottlenecks and discover the lessons to be learned.
+However, famous brand names do not guarantee the absolute success of innovative ideas anymore.
+Following the buzz around Tesla failure, in this article we are taking a closer look at recent technology failures.
+Let’s analyze the bottlenecks together and discover the lessons to be learned.

-1. Cybertruck by Tesla: radical design and controversial features.
+1. Tesla failure: radical design and controversial features.

-We obviously couldn’t pass by Elon Musk unveiling Tesla’s first electric pickup.
-Cybertruck caused a stormy discussion across social media for its design and presentation, however, the reactions were mixed.
-Some internet users were calling it ridiculous while others - courageous.
+We obviously couldn’t pass by Elon Musk unveiling Tesla’s first electric pickup, which has rapidly gained another title — Tesla failure.
+In fact, Tesla failure caused a stormy discussion across social media for its design and presentation.
+However, the reactions were mixed.
+Some internet users were calling it ridiculous, while others - were courageous.

-The car is supposed to demonstrate ruggedness and looks rather like a large metallic trapezoid inspired by Blade Runner movie.
-Its debut went botched though.
-Always a showman, Musk tried to showcase truck’s shatterproof armored glass.
+The car is supposed to demonstrate ruggedness and looks rather like a large metallic trapezoid inspired by the Blade Runner movie.
+Its debut went botched, though.
+Always a showman, Musk tried to showcase the truck’s shatterproof armored glass.
 However, metal balls thrown at the glass windows by the chief designer got eventually cracked.

 Nevertheless, Tesla’s marketing game remains stronger than ever.
 Despite the contradictory presentation, Elon announced over 200 000 pre-orders during the first week.
 Yet, Wall Street analysts are still not sure whether the cybertruck is able to win a market dominated by Ford and General Motors.